hamkjb/Madkjb/README.md

 - 👋 Hi, I’m Kieran
-- 👀 I’m interested in food, wines and whisky
 - 🌱 I’m currently learning to code, using C# in the .NET framework to become a Developer
 - 📫 How to reach me kjbhammond@gmail.com
 <!---